PrefectHQ/prefect-slack/README.md

 ### Python setup

-Requires an installation of Python 3.7+
+Requires an installation of Python 3.7+.

 We recommend using a Python virtual environment manager such as pipenv, conda or virtualenv.

 These tasks are designed to work with Prefect 2.0.
-For more information about how to use Prefect, please refer to the [Prefect documentation](https://orion-docs.prefect.io/).
+For more information about how to use Prefect, please refer to the [Prefect documentation](https://docs.prefect.io/).

 ### Installation

-Install `prefect-slack`
+Install `prefect-slack`:

 ```bash
 pip install prefect-slack
 ```

-Then, register to [view the block](https://orion-docs.prefect.io/ui/blocks/) on Prefect Cloud:
+Then, register to [view the block](https://docs.prefect.io/ui/blocks/) on Prefect Cloud:

 ```bash
 prefect block register -m prefect_slack
 ```

-Note, to use the `load` method on Blocks, you must already have a block document [saved through code](https://orion-docs.prefect.io/concepts/blocks/#saving-blocks) or [saved through the UI](https://orion-docs.prefect.io/ui/blocks/).
+Note, to use the `load` method on blocks, you must already have a block document [saved through code](https://docs.prefect.io/concepts/blocks/#saving-blocks) or [saved through the UI](https://docs.prefect.io/ui/blocks/).

 ### Slack setup

-In order to use tasks in the collection, you'll first need to create an Slack app and install it in your Slack workspace.
-You can create a Slack app by navigating to the [apps page](https://api.slack.com/apps) for your Slack account and selecting 'Create New App'.
+In order to use tasks in the collection, you'll first need to create a Slack app and install it in your Slack workspace.
+You can create a Slack app by navigating to the [apps page](https://api.slack.com/apps) for your Slack account and selecting **Create New App**.

-For tasks that require a Bot user OAuth token, you can get a token for your app by navigating to your apps __OAuth & Permissions__ page.
+For tasks that require a Bot user OAuth token, you can get a token for your app by navigating to your app's __OAuth & Permissions__ page.

-For tasks that require and Webhook URL, you get generate new Webhook URLs by navigating to you apps __Incoming Webhooks__ page.
+For tasks that require a Webhook URL, you can generate new Webhook URLs by navigating to your app's __Incoming Webhooks__ page.

 Slack's [Basic app setup](https://api.slack.com/authentication/basics) guide provides additional details on setting up a Slack app.